guddu31197/Tinder/devTinder-web/README.md

 - Add redux devTools in chrome
 -Login and see if your data is coming properly in the store
-- NavBar should update as soon as user logs in Refactor our code to add constants file + create a components folder
+- NavBar should update as soon as user logs in -Refactor our code to add constants file + create a components folder -You should not be access other routes withought login -If token is not present, redirect user to login
+-